 8,000 Alumni Strong!

 The Eastern Michigan University Undergraduate Symposium was first held in 1981 and was represented for its first ten years with this logo.
-In its 38-year history approaching 8,000 EMU students have presented their research and creative initiatives under the direction of faculty mentors.
+In its 44-year history over 9,000 EMU students have presented their research and creative initiatives under the direction of faculty mentors.
 These snapshots provide a glimpse of the event’s alumni and their professional career paths since presenting in their academic discipline.
 We are proud to highlight ...

 Oluwaseun (Seun) Adetayo, MD, FAAP is a board certified plastic surgeon with expertise in pediatric plastic and craniofacial surgery.
 She is the Section Chief of Pediatric Plastic Surgery, and is the Founder and Director of the Cleft-Craniofacial Center at Albany Medical Center in Albany, NY.
 She earned a Bachelors of Science from EMU in 2002 with honors in Computer Science and added minors in Biochemistry and Mathematics.
 During her undergraduate education, she presented three years at the Undergraduate Symposium and served as its student emcee in 2002.
 She came back to her alma mater to serve as the 2016 Dennis M. Beagen Undergraduate Symposium Keynote Speaker.